Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 After examining the existing audit models, we present a summarized comparison of their strengths and weaknesses in the table below.
 The grades A, B, and C are used, with A being the highest.
 Please note that these grades are based on our analysis and subjective estimation, and may not be entirely precise.

+// Let's chat about the figures in this table.
+For example: I would say Cyfrin's "Incentive for dedication" is crazy high, because our reputation is at stake, the same for our "Disincentive for apathy".
+A poor report with little effort would be very bad for us.

 | Aspect                         | Traditional Firm | Code4rena | Sherlock | Spearbit | AuditOne |
 | ------------------------------ | ---------------- | --------- | -------- | -------- | -------- |